tomwheeler/mongodb-java-money-transfer/money-transfer-service/README.md

    We can place a hold on any transfer over some threshold (e.g., $500).
 A manager could release the hold by sending a Signal or reject the transfer by specifying a reason and terminating the Workflow.
-Both of those operations can be performed with the `temporal` CLI, but we could also update the web app to support that (I can write the Java code for doing both operations).
+Both of those operations can be performed with the `temporal` CLI.
+You can also use the Temporal Web UI to approve the transfer (which uses a method provided by Temporal's Java API to send the Signal).
+If you want to terminate the Workflow Execution (that is, halt the transaction), you can use the terminate feature in the Temporal Web UI.

    The code now supports this.
 To try it, initiate a transfer for more than
    $500: